 R v A (2017, unreported)

-The Defendant was charged with failing to provide information contrary to s172(2) of the Road Traffic Act 1988 in respect of a motor vehicle used by a number of people to monitor badger culls.
-Franck secured the Defendant's acquittal.
+The defendant was charged with failing to provide information contrary to s172(2) of the Road Traffic Act 1988 in respect of a motor vehicle used by a number of people to monitor badger culls.
+She was acquitted.

 R v Andrew Rowe (2019, unreported)